 Zack Kowalske currently serves as a police officer and forensic practitioner in the metro Atlanta area.
-Having served with the Roswell Police Department since 2009, the majority of his career has been spent as a Detective in the Crime Scene Investigations Unit.
+Having served in Law Enforcement since 2009, the majority of his career has been spent as a Detective in the Crime Scene Investigations Unit.
 Mr. Kowalske holds a Masters of Science with a Concentration in Forensic Science, and a Bachelor of Science in Investigative Forensics with a Minor in Terrorism and Critical Infrastructure.

 He is a graduate of the National Forensic Academy, where he was awarded the Dr. William Bass Award for Outstanding Achievement in the Field of Forensic Investigations.
 He was first certified as a Crime Scene Investigator, by the International Association for Identification, in 2007, he is also an IAI board certified Crime Scene Reconstructionist.